hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

 Using mechanism digital signature Prevent individual from disputing their action.

 ## Governance and Compliance
-Aligning security function, Plan types, Organization process, Due care and diligence, Roles and Responsibilities, Frameworks, Compliance
+Aligning security function, Plan types, Organization process, Due care and due  diligence, Roles and Responsibilities, Frameworks, Compliance
 ### Different between Governance and compliance
 - Governance deal with developing an approach or method for implementing the security in your ORG through policies, procedure.
 - Compliance focus on the meeting a requirement set by another identity.